idaholab/moose/modules/doc/content/help/inl/index.md

 # INL HPC Services

-[!ac](INL) builds and maintains a wide range of MOOSE-based applications as well as [!ac](HPC) support for these applications.
-The following links will aid researchers learning more about the available codes and how to utilize the [!ac](INL) resources to run applications.
+The [!ac](NCRC) manages a wide range of applications and access to those applications to meet the needs of researchers around the world.

 - [inl/applications.md]
 - [inl/hpc_ondemand.md]